Application Performance Monitoring 101:

 As businesses go through digital transformations such as cloud-migration and container orchestration the risk of app downtime goes up, making application performance management and monitoring more important than ever.

-APM is essential to ensure software application availability, making an APM tool a must, especially if you’re running a SaaS business.
+APM is essential to ensure software application availability, making using such a tool a must, especially if you’re running a SaaS business.
 APM tools help DevOps understand how application releases affect service performance, security and reliability.
 They enable teams to set up alerts to detect and solve issues before they impact user experience and set up automated actions based on specific events, patterns and trends.

 Now all you have to do is pick the right APM tool and you’re good to go!